LauYeeYu/Lau-CPP-Lib/wiki_main_en.md

 - [OutOfRange](wiki/exception_en.md): indicate that the operation is out of range
 - [RuntimeError](wiki/exception_en.md): indicate a runtime error occurs
+- [SparseTable](wiki/sparse_table_en.md): a sparse table that preprocess data to boost the efficiency of repeatable contribution questions
 - [TokenScanner](wiki/token_scanner_en.md): scan and separate the token(s) of
   an input string
 - [Vector](wiki/vector_en.md): linear container (dynamic array)